Why Your Corporate Communication Is Getting Ignored. How to Avoid Content Purgatory.

 It was supposed to be a nod to the idiom "one bad apple spoils the barrel" - the concept being it only takes 1 clicked virus link to contaminate the whole network.

-As a result, we often falsely assume that our personal preferences or actions (What I would do...) is shared among our target audience than they really are, leading to misaligned messaging, ineffective campaigns and confusing our audience.
+As a result, we often assume that our personal preferences or actions (What I would do...) are shared among our target audience.

-While I'll never know if my audience would have gotten the "rotten apple" reference or if they would have mistaken us for a farmer's market — when I train B2B comms teams about writing with clarity I often give them this example and ask them what they think the message was about.
+While I'll never know if my audience would have gotten the "rotten apple" reference or if they would have mistaken us for a farmer's market — when I train B2B communication teams about writing with clarity, I often give them this example and ask them what they think the message was about.

 Misjudging customer preferences: Overestimating the appeal of certain products, features, or campaigns based on personal preferences can result in ineffective marketing strategies.